plenoptic-org/plenoptic/docs/tutorials/introduction.md

 ## A more complex model

 Now we feel pretty confident that we understand how a simple Gaussian works, what happens when we make the model more complicated?
 Let's try changing the filter from a simple lowpass to a bandpass filter, which have sensitivities more similar to those of neurons in the early human visual system.
-To do this, we'll use plenoptic's built-in `CenterSurround` object:
+To do this, we'll use plenoptic's built-in {class}`~plenoptic.models.CenterSurround` object:

 <div class='render-user render-presenter'>

-- The `CenterSurround` model has bandpass sensitivity, as opposed to the `Gaussian`'s lowpass.
+- The {class}`~plenoptic.models.CenterSurround` model has bandpass sensitivity, as opposed to the lowpass sensitivity of the `Gaussian` <!-- skip-lint -->.
 - Thus, it is still insensitive to the highest frequencies, but it is less sensitive to the low frequencies the Gaussian prefers, with its peak sensitivity lying in a middling range.

 </div>